CGamesPlay/infra/README.md

 ### 4. Use Cluster

 The default cluster configuration is an empty k3s installation.
-Use `argc sync` to deploy the workloads from `main.tf` to the cluster.
+Use `argc sync` to deploy the workloads from `config.libsonnet` to the cluster.

-- [Dashboard](https://lvh.me/) - accessible via the self-signed certificate.
+- [Traefik Dashboard](https://traefik.lvh.me/) - accessible via the self-signed certificate.
 Log in with authelia / authelia.
 - `kubectl` - Use `env/local/kubeconfig.yml` to access
 - `kapp` - Use `env/local/kubeconfig.yml` to access
 - `argc sync local` - Run this to sync all workloads in `config.libsonnet`.
 This is equivalent to running `argc apply local $WORKLOAD` for each workload configured.